-Fuel Filler Cap (Gas Cap)
+Loose Fuel Filler Cap Message

-The gas cap is behind the fuel filler door.
-If the gas cap is lost or damaged, be sure the replacement cap is for use with this vehicle.
-NOTE: After fuel is added, the vehicle diagnostic system can determine if the fuel filler cap is loose, improperly installed, or damaged.
-A GASCAP message will be displayed in the instrument cluster.
+If the vehicles diagnostic system determines that the fuel filler cap in loose, improperly installed, or damaged, a GASCAP message will be displayed in the instrument cluster.
 Tighten the gas cap until a "clicking" sound is heard.
 This is an indication that the gas cap is properly tightened.
 Press the odometer reset button to turn the message off.
 If the problem persists, the message will appear the next time the vehicle is started.
 This might indicate a damaged cap.
 If the problem is detected twice in a row, the system will turn on the Malfunction Indicator Light (MIL).
 Resolving the problem will turn the MIL light off.